 - Achieve giving goals to further the Lord's work

-The Revocable Living Trust (RLT) contains language to distribute assets at death just like a will.
-An RLT, though, is set up during your lifetime, and essentially, all of your assets are transferred into the trust.
+TThe Revocable Living Trust (RLT) contains language to distribute assets at death, just as a Will does.
+A RLT is set up during your lifetime, and all your assets are transferred into it.
 These assets are then managed and controlled by you.
-As in a will, the RLT can contain language to set up other trusts should these be desired.
-The Revocable Living Trust has many advantages over a will, however.
-The most notable would probably be that it allows you to avoid probate.
+Like a Will, the RLT can contain language to set up other Trusts, should these be desired.
+The Revocable Living Trust has several advantages over a will, however.
+The most notable is that it allows you to avoid probate.

 The Revocable Living Trust also has the advantage of being private—none of it is subject to public record.
 In addition, it is much harder to contest successfully.

 For a married couple, a Revocable Living Trust works as follows:

 - An attorney prepares the Trust.
 It contains language to direct, exactly as you desire, the disbursement of funds or property at your death or at the death of your spouse, if your spouse survives you.